 Note If you select Start the instance immediately after the rollback, the instance starts automatically after the disk is restored.

-If you resize a cloud disk after creating a snapshot, connect to the instance to resize its file system.
+If you resize a cloud disk after creating a snapshot, you can connect to the instance to resize its file system.
 For more information, see: